aeternity/protocol/node/api/channels_api_usage.md

 #### Dry-run a contract
 In order to get the result of a potential contract call, one might need to dry-run a contract call.
-It takes the exact same arguments as a call would and returns the `call` object.
+It takes the exact same arguments as a call would (including optional `meta` objects) and returns the `call` object.

 ```javascript
 {